Nemial/testCompany2/README.md

 # testCompany2

 For test this project.
-Run this command in root directory
+Run this command in root directory project

 **php -S localhost:8000**